mnlipp/VM-Operator/webpages/controller.md

 If such a secret for the VM is found, the VM is configured to use the display password specified.
 The display password in the secret can be updated while the VM runs[^delay].
-Activating/deactivating the display password while a VM runs is not supported by Qemu and therefore requires stopping the VM, adding/removing the secret and restarting the VM.
+Activating/deactivating the display password while a VM runs is not supported by QEMU and therefore requires stopping the VM, adding/removing the secret and restarting the VM.